-For example, an Indian player ventured into a sub segment of the hair care category by buying a rising brand.
+For example, an Indian player ventured into a sub-segment of the hair care category by buying a rising brand.
 Instead of growing further after this acquisition, the brand has consistently been on a downward trend.
-During a period of seven years, faster growing competitors have managed to strip this brand of almost one third of its market share.
+During a period of seven years, faster-growing competitors have managed to strip this brand of almost one-third of its market share.
 Another good illustration is a leading personal care player that launched an aggressive expansion into food categories, only to grasp - several months after the acquisition - the full complexity of distributing perishables and fresh products.

-Approaching acquisitions strategically is the key to value creating deals
+Approaching acquisitions strategically is the key to value-creating deals

 Instead of immediately jumping at emerging acquisition opportunities, managers should first assess them through a strategic lens.
 A strategic view will help acquirers generate more value more consistently by focusing their hunt in the right territory, by enabling them to track value-adding targets closely, and by getting them into position to pull the trigger at the right moment.
-In the business terminology, this means that buyers should improve in three areas: matching targets with existing strategy, assessing value creation opportunities thoroughly, and staying ready for opportunity.
+In the business terminology, this means that buyers should improve in three areas: matching targets with their existing strategy, assessing value creation opportunities thoroughly, and staying ready for an opportunity.

 After the corporate and growth strategies have been outlined, managers should determine what market position or capability they should develop through acquisition and what can be achieved through organic growth.
-In general, acquisitions are a faster and more cost effective way of acquiring market share, technology or knowledge compared to organic growth.
+In general, acquisitions are a faster and more cost-effective way of acquiring market share, technology or knowledge compared to organic growth.
 However, they also require more cash, involve greater risks and result in less control over the organisation and its culture.
 In determining the balance between organic and inorganic growth these elements need to be taken into consideration.

 Clarity about corporate and growth strategy enables focused and efficient target screening

 Once leaders have formed a clear picture of how acquisitions could bring their company closer to their goals, they can start to outline what an appropriate target company could look like.
-The key criteria for a desirable target company should be defined including: the size of the target; its financial performance; its ownership structure; the positioning of its brands; its corporate culture; and its capabilities.
+The key criteria for a desirable target company should be defined including; the size of the target; its financial performance; its ownership structure; the positioning of its brands; its corporate culture; and its capabilities.

 Having such clear selection criteria is essential to ensure that the companies that are considered as potential targets have high prospects to become valuable additions to the buyer’s portfolio.